Axway/unified-catalog-migration/README.md

 # Unified Catalog Migration

-A tool for migrating your Unified Catalog items and assets to Marketplace products.
+A tool for migrating your Unified Catalog items and assets to the Amplify Enterprise Marketplace.

 The script will:

 1. Log into the platform using the `axway auth login` either using the browser or using a service account (if set in the configuration file)
 2. Read all existing catalog items from a specific environment
 3. For each catalog item
-    * Find the linked API Service
+    * Look for the linked API Service
-    * Create an asset (or use an existing one) and link it to the API Service
+    * Create a new asset (or use an existing one) that will contain the API Service
-    * Create a product (if not existing yet) and link it to the asset created
+    * Create a new product (if not existing yet) and link it to the asset created
-    * (Optional) Publish the product to the desired Marketplace
+    * (Optional) Publish the product to the selected Marketplace
-    * (Optional if product is published) Read existing Active subscription and create the corresponding Marketplace subscription/application if exists
+    * (Optional if product is published) Create a corresponding Marketplace subscription and application in the Marketplace for each active catalog item subscription

 ## Prerequisites